diegomacario/Super-Sunshine/README.md

  sphere 0 1 0 0.5
  ```
  - The sphere that is inside the push/pop block is centered at (0, 0, 0) and has a radius of 1.
 The first transformation applied to it is the nearest one moving towards the top.
-In this case it is a 45° rotation about the Y axis.
+In this case it is a 45° counterclockwise rotation about the Y axis.
 The next transformation is a translation of 1 unit along the X axis.
  - The sphere that is outside the push/pop block is centered at (0, 1, 0) and has a radius of 0.5.
-Since it is not inside the push/pop block, the 45° rotation about the Y axis does not apply to it.
+Since it is not inside the push/pop block, the 45° counterclockwise rotation about the Y axis does not apply to it.
 Its first transformation then ends up being the translation of 1 unit along the X axis.

-This order might seem odd at first, but if you think about it in terms of transformation matrices being right multiplied it makes a lot of sense!
-Just remember that the last transformation specified is the first one applied.
+Transformations can be intimidating at first, but play around with them for a while and they will start to make sense!

 ### Lights